 Some of you have come to my blog after viewing one or more of my Youtube videos.
 I have several just on my interactions with the JW’s at these summer conventions.
 Here is one of my favorites, of a little old JW lady assaulting me:

-Friends, let me explain something to you that I have learned over decades of dealing with JW’s: they are among some of the most hateful, hypocritical and violent people that I deal with in my evangelistic ministry.
+Friends, let me explain something to you that I have learned over decades of dealing with JW’s: they are among some of the most hateful, hypocritical and violent people that I deal with.

 Last summer (2013), I had a JW arrested after he assaulted me.
 I captured the entire crime on video, but I had to give my SD card to the arresting officer for evidence.
 Though the case has been closed (the defendant, the man who assaulted me, agreed to enter into what is called a “diversion” program where he had to pay a fine, attend anger management classes, and this would wipe his record clean of the criminal charge against him), I have yet to have that SD card returned to me; when I do, I will post that scene on my Youtube channel.